 Technically, I retired in 2014, after 13 years at the University of Stirling – but that was so I’d have more time for reading and writing.
-What I retired from was the teaching, supervising, marking, invigilating, interviewing, report writing, module writing, committees, working parties, administration, politics, more committees… I’ve used the time to write: three replies to papers that responded critically to a couple of articles I wrote about the “compassion deficit” (following the Francis Report); a chapter on spirituality in health care for a book on the philosophy of medicine; two chapters for edited books on evidence-based practice and social theory in nursing; and, most important of all, I have finally completed the phenomenology book.
+What I retired from was the teaching, supervising, marking, invigilating, interviewing, report writing, module writing, committees, working parties, administration, politics, more committees… I’ve used the time to write: three replies to papers that responded critically to a couple of articles I wrote about the “compassion deficit” (following the Francis Report); a chapter on spirituality in health care for a book on the philosophy of medicine; two chapters for edited books on evidence-based practice and social theory in nursing.

-The site is all a bit do-it-yourself, and my medium-term aim is to enhance the appearance, and carry out various other improvements.
+The site is all a bit do-it-yourself, and my longer-term aim is to enhance the appearance, and carry out a number of other improvements.
 In the first instance, though, I’m attending to the content, trying to make that usable and interesting.
 Everything else will come gradually, as I try to fathom html and CSS.

 I can be contacted at email@example.com and firstname.lastname@example.org